codio-content/MySQL-What_is_a_database/.guides/content/Displaying-databases-e4a1.md

-In order to display some people data, we first need to _enter_ the database by executing:
+In order to display some data, we first need to _change into_ the database by executing:

 ```
 mysql> USE people;